 Loveland farm is the result of an ever-evolving dream which to this day continues to unfold.
-A campsite with a difference, a place where sustainability comes first, the beautfiul basics are encouraged and life is just that little bit simpler.
-A space that’s inspiring and completely unique, a solution to the busy modern world.
+A campsite with a difference, a place where sustainability comes first, the beautiful basics are encouraged and life is just that little bit simpler.
+A space that’s inspiring and completely unique: a solution to the busy modern world.

 The idea began back in 2007 when fashion designer Jeff Griffin and his family took a trip to Canada, whilst there they met a man who hung wooden pods in trees.
 This got Jeff thinking, if we can combine our love for the outdoors and our passion for what we do across areas other than fashion, we could create something really unique.
 Three years on Griffin put these ideas into action.

 Loveland Farm is the home of Griffin Studio, a creative place where people come to relax in an environment that is fun and at one with the outdoors.
 Working with the local community to create a social atmosphere bringing together outdoor sports, lectures and live music.
-We dream of building a sustainable future and have developed the campsite using green technologies.
-Plans for the future evolve consistently, including more geo-dome pods, yurts and converted barns.
+We dream of building a sustainable future and have developed Loveland Farm using green technologies.
+Plans for the future evolve consistently, including more Geo-dome pods and converted barns.

 Husband and wife team Jeff and Karina, began their fashion careers in Milan, in 1994 they both returned to London to set up the Menswear label Griffin (then known as Griffin Laundry).
 Having graduated from the prestigious Central St. Martins School of Art they spent much of their lives living in the city.